 37805-04 RESOURCE ESTIMATE

-This inspection is estimated to require 1280 hours of preparation time, 1600 hours of direct inspection, and 800 hours of documentation (assuming a team).
+This inspection is estimated to require 1280 hours of preparation time, 1600 hours of direct inspection, and 800 hours of documentation (assuming a ten-person team).
 This does not include time for any follow-up inspection activities, the extent of which will vary based upon the results of the inspection.
 Appendix B provides additional discussion of the projected level of effort, program scope and timetable, and the team composition expected to be used in the conduct of an initial or follow-up EDV inspection.

 37805-05 REFERENCES